glouppe/info8006-introduction-to-ai/lecture10.md

 ---

+class: middle, center

+.center[
+<iframe width="640" height="420" src="https://www.youtube.com/embed/dySwrhMQdX4?&loop=1&start=0" frameborder="0" volume="0" allowfullscreen></iframe>

+The line between life and not-life.
+Martin Hanczyc
+]

+---

 # Evolution for AGI

 - Evolution may **hypothetically** be interpreted as an (unknown) algorithm.
 - This algorithm gave rise to AGI.
     - e.g., it induced humans.
 - Can we **simulate** the *evolutionary process* to reproduce life and intelligence?
-- Note that we can work at a high level of abstraction.
+- Note that using software simulation, we can work at a high level of abstraction.
     - We don't have to simulate physics or chemistry to simulate evolution.
     - We can also bootstrap the system with agents that are better than random.